BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKGradientMagnitudeImage.md

-# ITK Gradient Magnitude Image Filter (ITKGradientMagnitudeImage)
+# ITK Gradient Magnitude Image Filter

 Computes the gradient magnitude of an image region at each pixel.